GiladShapira94/load-project-example/README.md

 project.run_function(function='<function name>',params={'num':3},local=True)
 ````
 #### Build Function
-For building a new image for MLRun jobs you will need to use the [build_function](https://docs.mlrun.org/en/latest/api/mlrun.projects.html?highlight=build_function#mlrun.projects.MlrunProject.build_function) method
+For building a new images for MLRun jobs you will need to use the [build_function](https://docs.mlrun.org/en/latest/api/mlrun.projects.html?highlight=build_function#mlrun.projects.MlrunProject.build_function) method
-This method allows you to build a new image based on your job requirements - this method it only for non remote function for example MLRun jobs.
+This method allows you to build a new image based on your job requirements or custom attributes - this method it only for non remote function for example MLRun jobs.
-It is equivalent to func.deploy method.
+It is equivalent to func.deploy() method.
 ````
 project.build_function('<function name>')
 ````

 #### Deploy Function
-For deplying remote function as nuclio and serving you will need to use the [deploy_function](https://docs.mlrun.org/en/latest/api/mlrun.projects.html?highlight=deploy_function#mlrun.projects.MlrunProject.deploy_function) method.
+For deplying remote function as nuclio or serving you will need to use the [deploy_function](https://docs.mlrun.org/en/latest/api/mlrun.projects.html?highlight=deploy_function#mlrun.projects.MlrunProject.deploy_function) method.
-You must use this method beofre invoke nuclio and serving fucntions.
+You must use this method beofre invoke nuclio or serving fucntions.
-It is equivalent to func.deploy method.
+It is equivalent to func.deploy() method.
 ````
 nuclio_func=project.deploy_function(function='<function name>')